trywilco/ditto-android/Readme.md

 ## Run the SwiftUI App

-Open the Guides.xcodeproj file in XCode that can be found in the Run the SwiftUI folder.
+Open the `Guides.xcodeproj` file in XCode that can be found in the Run the SwiftUI folder.

+# Known Limitations

+An updated list of known limitations with the Ditto MongoDB Connector can be found [here](https://docs.ditto.live/cloud/mongodb-connector#current-limitations).